 Logs for the construction of this replica cabin were originally obtained from the Austin Gollaher farm and are a tangible link to the Lincoln family as Austin Gollaher was a childhood friend of Abraham Lincoln.

 Founded in 1977, the Historic Preservation Training Center provides skilled craftspeople to preserve the thousands of historic structures within the National Park System.
 Prior to the award of this contract the Center provided a Historic Stucture Assessment Report that detailed all work that would be accomplished to restore this structure for future generations to enjoy.

-For additional information please contact Scott Shultz, Chief of Interpretation and Resource Mangagement, (270) 358-3137 or e-mail us.
+For additional information please contact Stacy Humphreys, Chief of Interpretation and Resource Management, (270) 358-3137 or e-mail us.

 Funding for this project was donated by generous grant through the Kentucky Lincoln Bicentenntial Commission and the efforts of the Kentucky Historical Society.
 It is through these efforts visitors come to appreciate the influence Lincoln's Kentucky years had on his later policies and politics.
 Regular updates will be placed on this site as the work progresses.